earocorn/osh-docs/docs/osh-node/dev-docs/sensor-drivers/driver-template.md

 This file located in `/sensorhub-driver-template/src/main/resources/META-INF/services` is required to allow **OpenSensorHub** to find the implementation of the driver's `Descriptor` class, which allows OSH to instantiate and use this driver's main module class and config class.

-This file should always be named with the classpath of the implemented service, and contain a list of the implementations of that service.
+This file should always be named with the classpath of the service being implemented, and contain a list of the implementations of that service.

 For example, this driver's `Descriptor` class implements the `IModuleProvider` from `osh-core`, so the file must be named `org.sensorhub.api.module.IModuleProvider`, and the file must contain the line `com.sample.impl.sensor.drivername.Descriptor`.
 See below.